Real Estate Lingo Decoded

 Easements: the legal rights that give someone other than the owner access to use property for a specific purpose.
 Easements may affect property values and are sometimes a part of the deed.

 Encroachments: a structure that extends over the legal property line on to another individual's property.
 The property surveyor will note any encroachment on the lot survey done before property transfer.
-The person who owns the structure will be asked to remove it to prevent future problems.

 Encumbrance: anything that affects title to a property, such as loans, leases, easements, or restrictions.

 Escape Clause: a provision in a purchase contract that allows either party to cancel part or the entire contract if the other does not respond to changes to the sale within a set period.
-The most common use of the escape clause is if the buyer makes the purchase offer contingent on the sale of another house.

 Escrow: funds held in an account to be used by the lender to pay for home insurance and property taxes.
 The funds may also be held by a third party until contractual conditions are met and then paid out.